 I’m not sure how he could miss me as I was clearly posing like an early mountain explorer on a rock with the mountain vista behind me.
 More likely he saw me and retreated in case I uttered the dreaded words, “Couples’ shot!”

 My husband doesn’t understand anything.
 Couples shots are vital to the success of a trip.
 How else do you show the world (and yourselves) you’re having a wonderfully romantic vacation?
 Sheesh.
 This is basic Couples’ Travel 101.

 The highlight of the Peak to Peak Whistler Experience

-The highlight of the trip is supposed to be the famous Peak to Peak Gondola ride from Whistler Mountain to Blackcomb Mountain, a record-breaking 4.4 km (2.73 miles) high alpine ride.
+The next leg of our journey, once we’d sailed back down on the Peak Express to 6,000 feet, was the Peak 2 Peak Gondola ride from Whistler Mountain to Blackcomb Mountain, a record-breaking 4.4-km (2.73-mile) high alpine ride.

 “Let’s wait for the silver gondola!
-It’s got the glass floor,” I said, bursting with excitement at the thought of soaring 436 metres over the Fitzsimmons Valley with a glass floor between us.
+It’s got the glass floor,” I said, bursting with excitement at the thought of soaring 436 metres over the Fitzsimmons Valley with nothing but a glass floor between us and the ground.

 Mark looked at the slow-moving lineup for silver gondola cars.
 He looked at the empty lineup for red cars.
 “How often does the silver gondola come?”